 The chemicals used in the KBC Kitchen are as follows:

-“Simple Green” used to sanitize all surfaces before and after meals.
+“Simple Green” is used to sanitize all surfaces before and after meals.

-“Dish soap” used to clean any kitchen supplies.
+“Dish Soap” is used to clean any kitchen supplies.

-“Sanitizer” used for dishes that have already been washed with dish soap.
+“Sanitizer” is used for dishes that have already been washed with dish soap.

-If you have any questions about the KBC kitchen call us at 619-796-4522 and ask to talk to the Kitchen Administrator.
+If you have any questions about the KBC kitchen, please contact us at 619-796-4522 and ask to speak with the Kitchen Administrator.